 Read reviews written by past clients

-I trust Yelp for food reviews when I want to check out a new restaurant, but I would also use the same search tactics I use when searching for wedding video companies.
-Yelp can be gamed to some degree when it comes to visibility on the site: companies can pay for an ad to display before the actual #1 rated search result.
+A lot of people trust Yelp for food reviews and the same applies when searching for a good wedding video company.
+Yelp can be gamed to some degree when it comes to visibility on the site – companies can pay for an ad to display before the actual #1 rated search result.
 Do not rely on the top result, or even any companies in the top 5 results on Yelp.

 Read the actual customer reviews!

 Keep an eye out for genuine reviews; are a lot of the reviews only all positive and have too many exclamation marks?!!!!!
 Maybe they are getting a referral credit or are a friend of the owner.
 Notice if people talk about specific things that they liked about working with that company.
 For example, maybe the owner makes it a point to personally film each wedding alongside their team to assure quality work.

 Another Yelp tip: BE NEGATIVE.
 Look for negative reviews; if a certain company has something that people consistently mention, be aware.

 Look at their portfolio

 People might be relieved when they finally find the one company with 200 5-star Yelp reviews that everyone seems to love.
 But stop!
 Have you seen any of their work?
 If not, you need to check it out and ask yourself if it “speaks to you.”
 Yes, that sounds full of cringe, but with so many video companies out there, there must be the right one that fits who you are as a couple.
 The company that can best capture what you want might not necessarily be the #1 search result.

 Below is a video by one of my favorite wedding video companies, Amora Cinema.
 What I love about their work is how cinematic it is, and how they seamlessly incorporate natural environments into their videos.
 I feel like if Terrence Malick made wedding videos, it would be something close to what Amora does.

 The company that can best capture what you want might not necessarily be the #1 search result.